Green Velvet Cupcakes

 - tiny shamrock sprinkles

-- prepare cake mix according to package directions, add to it the dry buttermilk, food coloring and dry pudding mix.
+- prepare cake mix according to package directions, add to it the dry buttermilk, food coloring, cocoa and dry pudding mix.

 - Bake cupcakes according to package.

 - Allow cupcakes to cool completely.

 - Then beat in room temperature cream cheese.

 - Add in extracts, heavy cream and sugar until smooth and creamy.

 - Pipe frosting on cupcakes with a piping bag and a 2D tip.

 - Apply tiny shamrock sprinkles before icing sets up so they stick.

 I have MANY fun St. Patrick’s Day Recipes and Ideas posted HERE